Privileged Access Management

 The PAM model in 2026

-Three core controls: identity verification at request time, time-bounded sessions, and full audit.
-Each layer is independent; together they define modern PAM.
+- Three core controls.
+Identity verification, time-bounded sessions, full audit; together define modern PAM.

 Just-in-time elevation